swashcap/css-screen/README.md

 # css-screen

-Thank you for your interest in Tripwire™!
+Greetings!
 We've preparred some exercises & questions to work through together.
 Please follow the below instructions to get started.

 ## usage